Knishmas/Obsidian-Notes/Go/Let's Go/Misc. Notes.md

 - An interface capable of handling http requests.
 - Defined by the `ServeHTTP(ResponseWriter, *Request)` method.
 	- Any type that utilizes this method can be considered a http.handler.
+- `ServeHTTP()` is part of the of the `http.Handler` interface, is utilized for processing requests, and generating responses.

 *Example*
 ```go